ADVERTISEMENT

 Real-time modeling in digital twins using live sensor data and AI analytics.

-This is going to be confused with a digital model, which is basically a complex simulation – a video game type of flight simulator.
-In this case, you are able to practice your takeoff, to simulate a flight through a storm, and even to simulate a crash; it has no influence on a real airplane flying in the skies.
-A simulation is a self-contained digital environment for exploring “what if” scenarios.
-A simulation is an invaluable tool for training and design, as it is separate from the real world.
+This will likely be mistaken with a Digital Model.
+As previously stated, a digital model is essentially a sophisticated simulation, i.e., a video game-style flight simulator.
+With that, you would be able to practice a takeoff, fly a plane through a storm, and even experience a crash; it has absolutely no effect on a real airplane in flight.
+A simulation is simply a self-contained digital environment where you can explore “what if” scenarios.
+A simulation is a very valuable resource for both training and design because it is completely separate from reality.

-A DT is a mirror of the live, two-way data exchange (that we discussed).
-Therefore, a DT is not a simulated sandbox; it is a real-time mirror.
-If we compare a DT to an air traffic control tower, we get a sense of how a dynamic map looks.
-This map provides real-time location, speed, and altitude for all aircraft currently in flight.
-It is continuously updated with real-world data and therefore reflects the current state.
+A DT is a replica of the real-time two-way data exchange (which we have talked about).
+A DT is therefore not a simulated sandbox; it is a real-time replica.
+Comparing a DT to an air traffic control tower helps you get a sense of what a dynamic map looks like.
+This map displays the real-time location, speed, and altitude of every aircraft currently in flight.
+Information is continually fed into the map from real-world data, so it shows current conditions.

-Now, here is the true power of a digital twin: a DT can utilize simulations.
-An air traffic controller looking at the DT of the airspace can see a real storm developing.
-Then they can run a lightning-fast simulation within the twin to test out safe new flight routes before they issue a command to the real pilots.
-The simulation is a function, not the whole system.
-That predictive capability is one of the most significant advantages of a digital twin, and allows us to ask questions of the future.
+However, the true strength of a it lies in its ability to use simulations.
+An air traffic controller viewing the DT of the airspace could see a real storm forming.
+The air traffic controller could then quickly run a simulation within the twin to test safe new flight paths before issuing a directive to the actual pilots.
+The simulation is an option, not the entire system.
+One of the greatest benefits of using a digital twin is the predictive capabilities, allowing us to inquire about our future.

 Digital Twin vs Simulation: Why Real-Time Updates Change Everything